Hey there! I'm Briana.RVer • Wanderer • Hiker • Photo-Taker • Dog-Mom • Happy Hour Chaser

 I hated living for the weekends and having my weekdays completely consumed once more, not to mention the commute time with my job on top of that.
 Sometimes it took me 2 hours to get home!
 That’s no way to live, at least not for me.
 On top of my full-time job, I was still working in real estate.
 Between the two, I was spread thin and utterly drained.
 Something had to give.
 I was tired of trading my time for money.
 Do you know what I realized?

 So in June 2019, I quit my full-time medical sales job.
 I’m back to just real estate full-time, but I’m also focused on this blog and my goal of monetizing it.
 I hope to someday soon make a full-time income from this blog, so I can become a digital nomad to travel and work where and when I want.

 I don’t just want to be location-independent, I also want to be time-independent, doing things on my own schedule.
 I want to boycott the 9-5!
-And on top of that, I want to help others do the same!
 Let’s start a movement!
+I want to help others do the same by showing them how to start their own money-making blog.

 Are you with me?
 Are you sick of the day in, day out grind working 5 days a week, trying to make the most of your 2 days off?
 Let me know if you can relate and where you’re at in your journey.
 I would love to hear your story along with some fun facts about you!
 Leave a comment below!

 How to Choose the Best RV for You – Your Guide to the Many Different RV Types and Why We Chose a Travel Trailer